shader-slang/slang/docs/design/decl-refs.md

 Cell::T [Cell::T => int]
 ```

-Of course, we can then simplify the reference by applying the substutions, to get:
+Of course, we can then simplify the reference by applying the substitutions, to get:

 ```
 int